Table of Contents

 Music tastes are also often influenced by one’s culture.
 Teens may enjoy music more if they are familiar with it or grew up hearing it.
 For example, research has found that people in the global West tend to prefer certain chords and harmonies more than groups in the East [5].

 Music acts as self-expression and aids in emotional processing.
 At varying tempos and beats, music can support teens with different emotions and moods.
-Teens often report using music to study, work out, sleep, and cope with mental health challenges such as anxiety, depression, or ADHD.
+While music isn’t an official medical treatment, music therapy continues to grow as an evidence-based approach for treating several mental health conditions.
+Teens also often report using music to study, work out, sleep, and cope with mental health challenges such as anxiety, depression, or ADHD.
 Some common kinds of music teens use in their everyday life include:

 Workout music is often upbeat, energetic, and has strong rhythms.
 These might include genres such as pop, hard rock, rap, electronic, or reggaeton.
 This kind of music stimulates the brain’s reward system and boosts motivation.